 What if we have a unique scenario in which we don't want to compare the first created record with the last created record overall, but instead we want to compare the first created record with a specific date range.
-Since our data set is small (01/01/2016 through 01/05/2016) let's say we want to compare the first created record with the most recently created record between the dates of 01/03/2016 and 01/04/2016.
+Since our data set is small let's say we want to compare the first created record with the most recently created record between the dates of 01/06/2022 and 01/07/2022.

-Now we can see in our results that our "last created" (highlighted in the "Evaluations Compared" section) is not "5th made" as it was before.
-It now reads "4th" on "01/04/2016" because that was the last created record in our time range.
+Now we can see in our results that our "last created" Enrollment Date (highlighted in the "Program Enrollment" section) is no longer 01/08/2022 as it was before.
+It now shows the date 01/07/2022 because this date now represents the last created record in our time range set by our Global Values.
 We told Apricot not to look overall but within a specific time period.
 Of course you may add more filters depending on what you need but a rule of thumb is that if you need to filter the form that is limited you will need to place the filter within the limit section.
 Notice: When we apply filters within a limit section we can see them in the "main" section in grey under the corresponding limit's section name.

 Comparing Values of First and Last Created Within a Time Range

 In this section we will continue to build upon our previous section.
 We already have our First and Last Created aliases.
 Our Last Created alias is being filtered for a specific time range and our First Created alias is just showing the first one created overall.
-Now let's say we want to see client progress in terms of their "Points (of 100)."
+Now let's say we want to see client progress in terms of their "Total Points," which we're now pulling from our "Points" tier 2 form.
 To do this we will compare their first score with their last score in the time range.
 This will be using a Comparison Filter.

 We can see that we have one result.
 Since we have a small data set, this is our only client.
 Now, let's say we want to see those who did not improve (this should show no results).

 Click the "Inverse" checkbox and notice the "Is Greater Than" changed into "Is Not Greater Than"